D2: 固安 → 定兴 - Autumn Allegro in Asia - CycleBlaze

 I'm in a not terribly exciting part of Hebei.
 Luckily, since it's only the second real day of the Tour, I'm sufficiently happy to be on the road that I don't care about the lack of anything interesting⁴.

-Hungry for lunch by the time both 10km and noon rolled around, I pick a restaurant as much on the basis of it being the first place I've seen open as I do it having a lot full of vehicles.
-In terms of flavor, this was a win.
+Hungry for lunch by the time both 10km and noon rolled around, I pick a restaurant as much on the basis of it being the first place I've seen open as I do because it has a lot full of vehicles.
+In terms of flavor, this was a Big Win.
 In terms of getting served by staff who were mentally unprepared for the possibility that they could understand me, and who have lots and lots and lots of other customers who wanted to spend a lot more money than me... not nearly as winning.

 After lunch, I moved from the big provincial road to a much smaller county one.
 On the one hand, it was nominally more interesting (which still wasn't very interesting).
 On the other hand, it meant that the shoulder was narrower and the trucks a lot closer to me.